rjbaw/foodbox_counter/README.md

 ### Training
 ![alt text](git/nongjok-train.jpg)
 #### Dataset creation
-Annotate in PASCAL VOC format for EfficientDet and YOLOv3 or annotate in YOLO format for YOLOv3
+Annotate in PASCAL VOC format for EfficientDet and YOLOv3 or annotate in YOLO format for YOLOv3 (e.g. labelImg: https://github.com/tzutalin/labelImg)
 ##### YOLOv3
 After annotation, run `proportion.py` and `rename.py` on dataset folder.
 Make the corresponding configuration files in folder as follows,